Vanessa Bryant Reveals New "Vato-Style" Tattoo Tribute to Daughter Gianna - E! Online

 Prior to the final reveal, Vanessa shared several videos of herself getting the ink done by her regular tattoo artist, Nikko Hurtado.

-"Nikko makes fun of me because he uses a single needle on me, vato-style," Vanessa quipped in the video, referencing her Mexican-American heritage.
+"Nikko makes fun of me because he uses a single needle on me, vato-style," Vanessa quipped in one video, referencing her Mexican-American heritage.

 Her caption for the video suggested that more artwork was on the way.
 "All my tatts are single needle...First tatt of the night done....
 8 hours to decide on the font," she wrote.
 "Tatt took 5 mins."